Summer Pre-Law Programs

 CLEO (the Council on Legal Education Opportunity) is committed to diversifying the legal profession by expanding legal education opportunities to minority, low-income and disadvantaged groups.
 CLEO provides training and workshops to college students who are interested in attending law school and pursuing a career in the legal profession.
 Offerings include weekend, 4-week, and 6-week programs for students of different college years.

 DiscoverLaw.org Prelaw Undergraduate Scholars (PLUS) DiscoverLaw.org PLUS programs are targeted, but not restricted, to college students from racial and ethnic minority groups underrepresented in the legal profession.
 These four-week programs provide an intense focus on the skills required to succeed in law school, the law school admission process, and legal career opportunities.
-The programs are designed for students in the first two years of college, and preference will be given to students who have signed up for DiscoverLaw.org
+The programs are designed for students in the first two years of college, and preference will be given to students who sign up for DiscoverLaw.org.

 Florida State College of Law Summer for Undergraduates Program The Summer for Undergraduates Program brings to campus undergraduate students from throughout the country for a month-long immersion into legal study.
 The largest and oldest of its kind, the primary goal of the program is to acquaint students with the study of law and to assist them in acquiring skills that will benefit their undergraduate and future law school studies.